Centennial High School (Georgia): Model United Nations

 According Best Delegate's 2015-2016 high school rankings, Centennial MUN team ranks top 150 teams in the nation.

 Centennial is advised by the Social Studies Department Chair Mack Hennessey.

 Athletics

-Centennial's boys' lacrosse team competed and won at the 2013 State Championship, the first state championship in a boys' sport since the school's opening.

-The 2002 Knights football team went 10–0, marking the only undefeated regular season in Centennial's history.
+The 2002 Knights football team went 10–0, marking the only undefeated regular season in Centennial's history.This was partly due to the elite coaching of Harris Seidband, who was recently hired by the Alabama Crimson Tide to join the team as an offensive lineman coach.
 The region 6-AAAAA champion The Knights lost in the second round of the state playoffs to eventual state champion Parkview High School.

+Centennial's feeder schools, Haynes and Holcomb Bridge Middle Schools respectively, have their students come together for a junior knights football team, split by grade.
+This is used as a way to prepare any athletes planning on joining the high school team.
+In 2024, the 7th grade team led by Coach Von won the championship.

 Centennial's first team state championship was won by the 2006 girls' varsity swim team.

-Centennial High School won the 2007 Georgia state championship in fencing.

-Centennial wrestling state champions include Chris Sample, Sam Konigsberg, and Brian St. James.

-The 2007 boys' varsity basketball team set a school record with a 21-game winning streak, and finishing 28−4.
-The team was crowned 2007 Region 6-AAAAA champion on February 17, beating Chattahoochee High School 56−47 in overtime.